Transferring a Driver License from Another State (Over the Age of 18)

 A Driver License from another state can be transferred to Oklahoma without having to take a written or drive test.
 If the applicants driving record meets the standards set by the Department of Public Safety and surrenders either of the following:

-- A valid unexpired driver license issued by any state or country for the same type or types of vehicles, or
+- A valid unexpired driver license issued by any state for the same type or types of vehicles, or

 - An expired driver license that: